 Our teaching volunteers are undergraduates, graduate students and career scientists in biological fields from across New York City that believe science should not remain locked up in labs!

 BioBus is seeking teaching volunteers for school day visits (weekdays during school), class visits, after-school, weekend classes, and public science events.
-Locations include virtually, in our BioBase in Harlem and on the Lower East Side, and all around New York City.
+Locations include our BioBases in Harlem and on the Lower East Side, and in locations all around New York City.

 Empower the next generation of scientists — sign-up today.